 “I did a lot of coding back then but my first computer science class was the one I taught here in Columbia,” said Misra, who studied electrical engineering for his undergraduate and graduate degrees and joined the department as an assistant professor.

 Since then his research focus has been on networking and now includes work on internet economics.
-Richard Ma, one of his former PhD students who is now faculty at National University Singapore, introduced him to this area.
-They studied network neutrality issues very early on which led to his playing an active part in the net neutrality debate in India, working with the government, regulators and citizen activists.
-“India now has the strongest pro consumer regulations anywhere in the world, which mirrors the definition I proposed of network neutrality,” he said.
+Richard Ma, a former PhD student who is now faculty at National University Singapore, introduced him to this area.
+They studied network neutrality issues very early on which led to his playing an active part in the net neutrality debate in India, working with the government, regulators, and citizen activists.
+“India now has the strongest pro-consumer regulations anywhere in the world, which mirrors the definition I proposed of network neutrality,” he said.

 “While I continue my work in networking, I am really excited about the applications of generalized synthetic control.
 It is a tool that is going to become incredibly important in all aspects of society,” said Misra.
 “It can be used in applications from studying the impact of a legislation or policy to algorithmic changes in some system – to predicting cricket scores!”